ummel/fusionData/README.md

     Merging donor spatial predictor variables...
     Merging recipient spatial predictor variables...
     Assembling output data frames...
-    Performing validation checks...
+    Performing consistency checks...

 The resulting `data` object is a list containing two data frames.
-The first slot contains the “prepared” donor microdata.
-The second slot contains the “prepared” ACS recipient microdata.
+The first slot contains the “fusion ready” donor microdata.
+The second slot contains the analogous ACS recipient microdata.
 Notice that the RECS microdata has more variables/columns than the ACS data.
 This is because `assemble` donor output includes – by default – *all* valid variables in the donor survey not used to create harmonies.
 The latter are potential